Medicine for Mila

 How physicians and scientists teamed up for one little girl born with a deadly form of Batten disease

-There was a time when options were limited for patients with ultra-rare diseases like Batten Disease.
+There was a time when options were limited for patients with ultra-rare diseases like Batten disease.
 But through the rapid analysis of extremely large data sets and the growing availability of whole-genome and exome sequencing, it is now possible to use precision tools to develop customized therapies.

 Mila was given a synthetic RNA drug—referred to as an antisense oligonucleotide—that is designed to help her cells ignore the genetic defect that caused CLN7.
 It is able to do this by binding to defective RNA, hiding it and tricking cells into producing normal protein.

-However, there is no evidence that her neural cells are making the CLN7 gene’s protein, and in fact MRIs showed brain volume loss seven months after treatment, extending a trend that had been observed the previous three years prior to administration of the ASO drug.
+Despite all this, there is no evidence that her neural cells are making the CLN7 gene’s protein, and in fact MRIs showed brain volume loss seven months after treatment, extending a trend that had been observed the previous three years prior to administration of the ASO drug.

-Nonetheless, the study did help show that ASOs are a worthy pathway for the rapid delivery of individualized treatments.
+While it may not have the turnaround many had hoped it would be, the study did help show that ASOs are a worthy pathway for the rapid delivery of individualized treatments.

 According to Mila’s physician, Dr. Timothy Yu, millions of patients in the US are living with rare diseases.
 Genome sequencing is a useful tool for diagnosis, but that must still be translated into effective therapies.
 At the Charles River World Congress in September, he said that the promise of turning an ASO into a true drug platform could affect those millions of patients with rare genetic diseases.